NeuroPictor: Refining fMRI-to-Image Reconstruction via Multi-individual Pretraining and Multi-level Modulation: Related Work

 {\bf Conditional Diffusion Model.} The vanilla stable diffusion~\cite{rombach2022high} generates images based on text prompts.
 Conditional diffusion models incorporate additional modalities like category~\cite{bar2023multidiffusion}, sketch~\cite{bashkirova2023masksketch}, depth~\cite{mou2023t2i}, normal~\cite{huang2023composer}, and semantic maps~\cite{zeng2023controllable} to guide image generation.
 Efforts have focused on fine-tuning stable diffusion for tasks such as image editing~\cite{brooks2023instructpix2pix} and personalization~\cite{gal2022image, ruiz2023dreambooth}.
 T2i-adapter~\cite{mou2023t2i} modifies stable diffusion's feature maps directly for precise control, while ControlNet~\cite{zeng2023controllable} learns a trainable-copy of SD to control generation with localized image conditions.
 Inspired by these methods, we employ a low-Level manipulation network, combining feature transformation techniques with a U-net Encoder, enabling intricate low-level detail learning from fMRI signals, leading to a fMRI-controllable generation model.

 {\bf fMRI Representation.} Learning a cross-subject representation for the fMRI data could enhance the down-stream tasks.
 In \cite{chen2022seeing,chen2023cinematic}, the masked brain modeling is pretrained on the Brain, Object, Landscape Dataset (BOLD5000)~\cite{chang2019bold5000} to grasp useful context knowledge of fMRI data.
 However, due to the varied lengths of flattened 1-D fMRI voxels across individuals, only a single model can be trained per subject for subsequent image decoding.
 Recently, Qian~\etal~\cite{qian2023fmri} present a large-scale transformer-based fMRI autoencoder using the UK Biobank dataset (UKB)~\cite{miller2016multimodal}, transforming individual native-space fMRI signals into unified 2D brain activation images for multi-individual brain modeling in a large-scale latent space.
-Different from previous works~\cite{chen2022seeing,qian2023fmri} learn an individual-specific fMRI-to-image decoder, our NeuroPictor for the first time shows that leveraging the pretraining on multiple-individual fMRI-image pairs, can actually significantly improve the fMRI-to-image decoding of one individual.
+Different from previous works~\cite{chen2022seeing,qian2023fmri} learn an individual-specific fMRI-to-image decoder, our NeuroPictor shows that leveraging the pretraining on multiple-individual fMRI-image pairs, can actually significantly improve the fMRI-to-image decoding of one individual.
+Concurrent work~\cite{scotti2024mindeye2} also aims to develop a shared-subject fMRI-to-image model.
+Different from their approach, which uses subject-specific ridge regression to map individuals' fMRI data into a common space, our method directly transforms native-space fMRI signals from any individual into unified 2D activation images.
+This eliminates the need for subject-specific encoding modules.